Engineering Compact Data Structures for Rank and Select Queries on Bit Vectors: Space Efficient Rank and Select Data Structures

 We describe the rank and select data structure \emph{cs-poppy} top-down, starting with the largest blocks.
 For an overview, see \cref{fig:example_cs_poppy}.
 First, the bit vector is split up into consecutive L0-blocks of size \(2^{32}\) bits.
 For each L0-block we store the number of ones occurring in the bit vector before the L0-block in an L0-index.
 To accommodate bit vectors of arbitrary size, each entry in the L0-index requires 64 bits.
 Note that the indices for the different block types are just plain arrays where the entry of the \(i\)-th block is stored at the \(i\)-th array entry.
 Given a position in the bit vector, we can identify all blocks that cover the position by dividing it by the block size (in bits).

 Next, each L0-block is split up into consecutive L1-blocks of size 2048 bits.
 This time, we are interested in the number of ones occurring in the L0-block before the L1-block.
 For each L1-block, we store this information in the L1-index.
 Since the number of ones in an L0-block can be at most \(2^{32}\), each entry in the L1-index requires only 32 bits.
 Finally, each L1-block is split up into four L2-blocks of size 512, i.e., the basic blocks of cs-poppy.
 We store the number of ones in the L2-blocks for the first three L2-blocks in each L1-block in the L2-index.
 The number of ones in each L1-block's last L2-block is not stored, as it does not provide any information that cannot be computed using the L1-index.
 (We can look at the number of one-bits occurring before the next L1-block and subtract the number of one-bits seen before the fourth L2-block.)
-Since an entry of the L2-index has to encode a number in \([0,512]\), it requires 10 bits.
+A L2-index entry has to encode a number in \([0,512]\) and thus requires 10 bits.

 One important technique used by the authors of cs-poppy is the \emph{interleaved L1- and L2-index}.
 Here, for each L1-block and the corresponding L2-blocks, a 64-bit word is used to store the entry of the L1- and L2-index.
 Since the L1-index contains 32-bit words and the L2-index contains 10-bit entries (of which three are pertinent to the L1-block), everything fits into 64 bits.
 While this approach wastes two bits for each L2-block (0.09\,\% additional space), it reduces the number of cache misses, as the required part of the L2-index should be loaded whenever the L1-index is accessed.
 Zhou et al.~\cite{ZhouAK2013PopcountRankSelect} introduced more practical improvements that can speed up answering rank and select queries using cs-poppy.
 We refer to their paper for a detailed description.